CultureAsData-UIUC/is310-spring-2026-group-4/individual-datasets/MichelleYi/final_documentation_essay.md

 Leaving these fields blank was an intentional choice when estimation became too speculative.

-### Automated Classification Flattens Nuance

-The scaled dataset relies heavily on keyword classification.

-For example, a video containing the word “spicy” may be automatically classified as transgressive excess even if the central spectacle is actually quantity or caloric density.

-Similarly, “burger” videos can range from relatively small meals to extremely excessive challenge formats.

-Automation simplifies these distinctions.

 ### Audience Interpretation Is Missing

 I initially considered coding audience comments as “concerned” versus “encouraging,” but this quickly became difficult and ethically complicated.
 Tone, irony, sarcasm, and performance are difficult to classify reliably.